N.B. Click here for LIT Journal 1999

 intercultural training.
 However, none of the writers argues that the ideas they

-put forward are the best and only way.
-Workplace language training But for certain companies the organisation of training at fixed times and in
+But for certain companies the organisation of training at fixed times and in

 fixed locations does not fit in with their way of working, especially where